Top 4 Tips for the Perfect Kitchen Layout

 Not only do you need to know the size of your appliances to ensure they fit in your new layout, you’ll also want to ensure that they don’t impose upon other work areas.

 One of the biggest layout blunders is not accounting for appliances or cupboard doors when they’re open – for example, how an open fridge might affect your ability to open a neighbouring cupboard.

 Pre-selecting (and pre-measuring) your appliances before signing off on your layout will save a lot of headaches down the track and ensure a stress-free kitchen installation.

 It seems like a no-brainer, but the space you have available for your new kitchen will play a huge role in the elements you can or can’t include.

 Wishlist items like an island bench or butler’s pantry are great inclusions – when there’s the space.
 If these are must-haves for you, consider how they can absorb other elements to make the most of your space.
 For example, use your island to house both a breakfast bar and your sink and dishwasher.

 When there’s not the space to execute everything on your wishlist, consider alternatives that work in your space.
 If a butler’s pantry is out, boost your walk-in pantry and include an appliance hutch, for example.

 4. Consider your shape

-The shape of your kitchen layout brings together your workflow and your space available.
+This should be the first item on your list when you begin your renovation.
+The shape of your kitchen layout brings together your workflow and the space available in your home.

 If your house doesn’t allow for an open-plan kitchen, a galley-style layout puts everything you need within easy reach.